2 min read

 This is where you have the chance to showcase your attitude, skills and abilities.
 It’s also your opportunity to find out if the job is right for you, so be prepared to ask questions.

 In the days leading up to an interview, think about possible answers to questions you might be asked, and prepare a list of questions you would like answered.
-Our resource library has some example questions you could ask at interview.
+Here are some example questions you could ask at an interview.

 Before you leave home check the exact location and travel distance, and make sure you arrive on time.
 Dress appropriately in smart-casual wear and take suitable footwear for a farm walk.